elumixor/BudgetRecorder/readme.md

     1. For renaming: `[Merge, Cancel]`
     2. For deletion: `[Move to new category, Delete, Cancel]`
 3. Input prompt
     1. For renaming.
-Has text input field and `[Confirm, Cancel options]`
+Has text input field and `[Confirm, Cancel]` options
     2. To create new category
-3. Category selection prompt
+3. Category options prompt
-    1. To move expenses from deleted category
+    1. Rename
+    2. Delete
+    3. Clear expenses